 - Steve Cowle, Newcrest Mining Limited

-- Brian Watt, Newmont Asia Pacific
+- Michael Bisset, Newmont Asia Pacific

-- Colin Moffatt, Premier Coal
+- Colin Moffatt, Premier Coal Limited

-- Penny Walsh, Shell Development (Australia)
+- Paul Ryan, Shell Development (Australia) Pty Ltd

-- Phil Allsopp, Sinosteel Midwest Corporation
+- Phil Allsopp, Sinosteel Midwest Corporation Limited

-- Damien O’Reilly, Thiess Pty Ltd
+- Damien O’Reilly, Thiess Australian Mining

-- Vanessa Guthrie, Toro Energy
+- Vanessa Guthrie, Toro Energy Limited

 CME's Management Committee determines the important issues and the agenda of the organisation.
 The role of the Management Committee is to:

-ensure compliance and the safety of the organisation;
+- Ensure compliance and the safety of the organisation

-- set the strategic direction;
+- Set the strategic direction

-- contribute to and approve the strategy;
+- Contribute to and approve the strategy

-- management of the organisation.
+- Management of the organisation.

 CME is structured to pursue its objectives through complementary programs in safety and health, land access, people strategies, environment, infrastructure and economics.
 Policy decisions on these matters are made by the Executive Council with input from a number of Standing Committees and key advisory groups.